AMERICAN WEDDINGS BLOG

 Your unity candle ceremony can be personalized with taper candles chosen in your wedding colors, a custom-made unity candle with your names and wedding date, special music, prayer, and other personal touches.

-A unity candle ceremony with children (for blended families) can include a separate taper candle for each partner and each child, used to light a larger candle that symbolizes the entire family.
+A unity candle ceremony with children (for blended families) is the perfect example of included others in this ritual!
+Include a separate taper candle for each partner and child, and light your unity candle together as a family.

 (Many couples choose taper candles for their individual candles.
 Use an additional candle for anyone else you want to include in the unity ritual, such as kids, parents, or close friends.)